vijithsreevalsam/PDE4439-DIssertation-CartBot/README.md

-#this readme for the cartBot, package is forked from Linorobot hardware.
 # changes has been made according to carBot

-# linorobot2_hardware for ESP32 and Pico
+# this readme for the cartBot, package is forked from Linorobot hardware.

 ## Overview
 The linorobot2_hardware repo uses platformio to build microcontroller firmware for mobile robots based on micro-ROS.